China’s Health Food Market

-Traditional health food: This refers to products which are prepared using traditional Chinese methods based on the concept of regulation and balance in traditional Chinese medicine.
+- Traditional health food: This refers to products that are prepared using traditional Chinese methods based on the concept of regulation and balance in traditional Chinese medicine.

-Functional health food: These products include those used for specific health purposes, such as nourishing the heart and the liver, improving sleep or facilitating digestion.
+- Functional health food: These products include those for specific health purposes, such as nourishing the heart and the liver, improving sleep or facilitating digestion.

-As of July 2017, the China Food and Drug Administration (CFDA) had approved a total of 16,631 health food products, of which, 15,879 were domestically made and 752 were imported.
+As of June 2019, the National Medical Products Administration (NMPA) under the State Administration for Market Regulation (SAMR) had approved 17,512 health food products, of which 16,732 were domestically made and 780 were imported.
 The main functional categories of health food products are immunity enhancers, vitamins, fatigue alleviators, sleep inducers and blood lipids reducers.

 II.
 Market Competition

 In terms of geographic distribution, health food manufacturing enterprises are concentrated in the six coastal provinces/cities of Beijing, Guangdong, Shandong, Shanghai, Jiangsu and Zhejiang, which together account for about half of the total number of such enterprises in China.
-However, in the western region, including Xinjiang, Ningxia, Tibet and Qinghai which are rich in traditional Chinese medicinal herbs, the number of health food production enterprises is just a few tens.
+In the western region, including Xinjiang, Ningxia, Tibet and Qinghai, which are rich in traditional Chinese medicinal herbs, there are very few health food production enterprises.

-The enormous market potential and development opportunities in China’s health food industry would not only induce more players in the pharmaceutical industry to undergo transformation, but also offer some pharmaceutical enterprises the chance of breaking out of their current situation.
-Given their existing R&D, production and marketing capabilities, pharmaceutical enterprises have an edge in moving into the health food industry.
+The enormous market potential and development opportunities in China’s health food industry should not only induce more players in the pharmaceutical industry to transform themselves, but also offer some pharmaceutical companies the chance to break out of their current situation.
+Given their existing R&D, production and marketing capabilities, pharmaceutical companies have an edge in moving into the health food industry.
 Mainland enterprises enter the health food market mainly through acquisitions and mergers.
 In recent years, Harbin Pharmaceutical Group has acquired GNC, and used the latter’s mature health food product manufacturing technology and huge consumer base to expand its business.

-The rapid entry of foreign health food is bound to change the market landscape.
+The rapid entry into the market of foreign health food products is bound to change the market landscape.
 Multinational health food enterprises generally have greater advantages in terms of financial clout, R&D capability, production and marketing.
-Nevertheless, there are also adverse factors hampering the development of imported health food.
-For instance, the traditional Chinese culture of medicinal food and therapeutic cuisine has a strong influence on mainlanders.
+Nevertheless, there are also factors which hamper the development of health food imports.
+For instance, the traditional Chinese culture of medicinal food and therapeutic cuisine has a strong influence on mainland consumers.

-China has been adopting an examination and approval system for its health food market.
-The new Food Safety Law came into force on 1 October 2015.
-In this new law, 13 provisions are related to “health food”, providing various stipulations in market-access permission, production administration, market supervision and advertising administration, with penalties in case of violation.
+China has adopted an examination and approval system for its health food market.
+The Food Safety Law revised on 29 December 2018 contains 13 provisions related to health food, covering various stipulations on market access permission, production administration, market supervision and advertising administration, with penalties if these regulations are violated.
 The new law also provides for the concurrent implementation of a health food record-filing system and a registration system.
-Regulatory authorities will maintain records on the production and sales of registered products for comprehensive supervision.
+Regulatory authorities must maintain records on the production and sales of registered products for comprehensive supervision.

-According to reports, there are 12,807 types of Chinese herbal medicine resources in China.
-With 4 billion people worldwide currently using products related to Chinese herbal medicine, the international influence of Chinese medicine is increasing.
-A number of international health food companies have successively co-operated with relevant Chinese agencies in building global platforms for Chinese herbal health food and cosmetics research.
-For example, the Amway Botanical Research Center in Wuxi established by Amway with an investment of US$25 million has been operational since late 2015.
+There are reportedly 12,807 types of Chinese herbal medicine resources in China.
+With four billion people worldwide currently using products related to Chinese herbal medicine, the international influence of Chinese medicine is increasing.
+A number of international health food companies have successively co-operated with Chinese agencies to build global platforms for Chinese herbal health food and cosmetics research.
+One example of this is the Amway Botanical Research Center in Wuxi, established by Amway with an investment of US$25 million, which has been operational since late 2015.

 III.
 Sales Channels

-At present, sales channels used by health food enterprises mainly include direct selling, conference marketing, traditional marketing, chain operation, e-commerce, academic marketing and other models.
-Enterprises using the direct selling and conference marketing models achieve higher sales revenue, with a 50% share of the market.
+The main sales channels used by health food enterprises are direct selling, conference marketing, traditional marketing, chain operation, e-commerce and academic marketing.
+Enterprises using the direct-selling model tend to achieve higher sales revenue, with a 50% share of the market.

-Following the implementation of the Regulations for the Administration of Direct Selling and Regulations on the Prohibition of Pyramid Selling were implemented in 2005, and direct selling of health food was granted legal status in China.
-As a sales channel for health food, direct selling has gained great popularity because it reduces intermediate links in circulation and saves operating costs.
+The Regulations for the Administration of Direct Selling and Regulations on the Prohibition of Pyramid Selling were implemented in 2005, and direct selling of health food was granted legal status in China.
+As a sales channel for health food, direct selling has become very popular because it reduces the number of intermediate links in circulation and cuts operating costs.

-Conference marketing, also known as database marketing or club marketing, is a marketing model whereby enterprises collect consumer data through various channels and build databases after analysing and aggregating the information.
-Targeted marketing is then carried out at specific customer groups during conferences by bundling various promotional tactics.
+Conference marketing, also known as database marketing or club marketing, is a marketing model whereby businesses collect consumer data through various channels and build databases after analysing and aggregating the information.
+Targeted marketing is then carried out on specific customer groups during conferences by bundling various promotional tactics.

-Currently, traditional marketing still plays a prominent role in the health food market.
+Traditional marketing still plays a prominent role in the health food market.
 In traditional marketing, sales channels and sales strategies are determined in accordance with product features.
-The sales channels for general nutritious or gift type products are mainly shopping malls and hypermarkets, while the main seasons for promotion and sales are the Chinese New Year and festival holidays.
-For products with therapeutic functions, drug stores are the leading sales channel.
+The sales channels for general nutritious or gift-type products are mainly shopping malls and hypermarkets, while the main seasons for promotion and sales are the Chinese New Year and festival holidays.
+For products with therapeutic functions, drugstores are the leading sales channel.
 Advertising has a relatively professional look, with promotion and sales carried out during seasons appropriate to the products.

 The emergence of specialised health food chain stores marks the separation of health food sales from that of drugs and food.
 In the past, supermarkets and drugstores were the most direct health food sales channels.
 According to the trade, sales channel specialisation is becoming a trend.